DBInstance

 array

-The list of log types that need to be enabled for exporting to CloudWatch
+The list of log types to enable for exporting to CloudWatch Logs.
+For more

 in the Amazon RDS User Guide.

-Not applicable.
-CloudWatch Logs exports are managed by the DB cluster.
+* Amazon Aurora (CloudWatch Logs exports are managed by the DB cluster.)

 enableCloudwatchLogsExports.[]